 All Reviews Matter: Even the Bad Ones

-When consumers are looking for a product or service online, they aren’t just looking for a business with perfect reviews: they are looking at the volume of reviews and how recent the reviews are.
+When consumers are looking for a product or service online, they aren’t just looking for a business with perfect ratings: they are looking at the volume of reviews and how recent they are.

 And they aren’t the only ones.

 Google uses online reviews to influence local search rankings including:

 In fact, if someone searches “best *insert your industry here* in *insert your current location,*” only businesses with a 4-star rating or higher will show up in the search results if there are enough businesses that fit that criteria.